worldflora/wfo-docs/docs/concepts.md

 We use deprecated for names we choose not to place in our taxonomy either as accepted names of taxa or synonyms.
 There are two main reasons for deprecation:

 1. We believe the name has been created in error and we can't attribute clear meaning to it.
 Perhaps we can't find an original publication (did it ever exist?) or the type or common usage and therefore can't make a judgement as to where to place the name in our taxonomy and don't believe we ever will be able to.
 This kind of deprecated name will occur mainly at the species and lower level.
 1. We don't recognize a taxon at that rank in our hierarchy and therefore can't synonymize it.
 An example is [*Rhododendron* subsect. *Albiflora* Batta](https://list.worldfloraonline.org/wfo-3000001713).
-We don't don't have a subsectional level in our *Rhododendron* classification and so this name cannot be equated to any particular accepted taxon.
+We don't have a subsectional level in our *Rhododendron* classification and so this name cannot be equated to any particular accepted taxon.
 It may be a valid name in another classification but as the hierarchy of type taxa may not be recognized by us either (that would need researching) it is better we do not even assert a nomenclatural status for it.
+In other words the actual nomenclatural status is null for us but might be something else for other users of the name.
 This type of deprecated name occurs above the species level.

+Where possible the reason for deprecation will be recorded in the comments section of the name.

 The status deprecated was introduced to quell the plague of zombie names.
 These are names that may have occurred in the literature or a database just once and have subsequently been propagated from one list to the next without ever dying a natural death, just soaking up time and resources.
 Zombie names are particularly problematic in the age of big data.
 If we delete them they will keep coming back again from different data sources like bad pennies.

-## Synonyms
+## More on synonyms

 All synonyms are handled in the same generic way within the data model.
 A taxonomic editor asserts that a name should be treated as a synonym within a taxon by making a placement of that name.
-There are, however, at least three different kinds of synonyms and these are still accounted for in the following ways.
+There are, however, at least three different kinds of synonyms and these are still accounted for:

-### Homotypic Synonyms
+### Homotypic synonyms

-If a name has the same type specimen as the accepted name of a taxon then it becomes a synonym within that taxon automatically - because name placement is governed by specimen placement.
+If a name has the same type specimen as the accepted name of a taxon then it should become a synonym within that taxon automatically - because name placement is governed by specimen placement.
 Rhakhis tracks basionym relationships in the names table but doesn't enforce them in the synonym because many of them are not yet known about.
 As the data improves we will introduce tools to encourage and enforce correct homotypic synonymy.
 On export it is already possible to list homotypic synonyms separately from other synonyms where the basionym relationships have been entered.

-### Heterotypic Synonyms
+### Heterotypic synonyms

 If the name has a different type specimen to the accepted name but the type specimen is judged to belong within the circumscription of the taxon then the synonym is declared by placement in the normal way.
 To be a true heterotypic synonym the name needs to be validly published and have a type.
 On export heterotypic synonyms can be listed separately because they are the synonyms that are valid names but not homotypic with the accepted name.

-### Automatic Synonyms
+### Automatic synonyms

 If a heterotypic synonym is created and that name has a basionym relationship with another name then that other name should also, automatically, become a synonym within the taxon.
 If it is already placed somewhere else in the classification then a data validity error needs to be raised.
 This functionality will be added as control of homotypic synonyms is introduced.
 On export automatic synonyms can be treated in the same way as heterotypic synonyms.

-### Informal Synonyms
+### Informal synonyms

 It is common for taxonomic experts to want to express the relationship between a name that is invalid or illegitimate in some way and an accepted taxon.
 This might be because it is commonly used for this taxon or because the available description would place it within this taxon.
 Typically the name may be listed as a note in a flora or monograph if it isn't included as a regular synonym.
 In Rhakhis the name is simply flagged with the appropriate nomenclatural status and placed as a synonym.
 On export these synonyms can be listed separately from homotypic and heterotypic synonyms based on their nomenclatural status.

-## Homonyms, Isonyms and ex Authorship
+## Homonyms, isonyms and ex authorship

 The code has the following note under point 6.3